sungyeong98/leetcode/2570-merge-two-2d-arrays-by-summing-values/README.md

 <ul>
 	<li>Only ids that appear in at least one of the two arrays should be included in the resulting array.</li>
 	<li>Each id should be included <strong>only once</strong> and its value should be the sum of the values of this id in the two arrays.
-If the id does not exist in one of the two arrays then its value in that array is considered to be <code>0</code>.</li>
+If the id does not exist in one of the two arrays, then assume its value in that array to be <code>0</code>.</li>
 </ul>

 <p>Return <em>the resulting array</em>.
 The returned array must be sorted in ascending order by id.</p>